DataDog/hiring-engineers/answers.md

 datadog-agent start
 ```

-5. We ran the `datadog-agent info` command line to make sure the PostgreSQL integration has been successfully completed.
+5. We ran the `datadog-agent info` command line to make sure the PostgreSQL integration had been successfully completed.

 ![Postgres Integration Validation](/screenshots/postgres_working.png)

+### Custom Agent Check

 * __Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.__